 Are Your Salespeople Using CRM Effectively?

-Using CRM should help, not hurt your sales team.
 Your sales staff should be talking and selling, not wasting time on tedious tasks.
 Staff can boost their sales with a CRM system, but only if they know how to make the most of the technology.

 Making the most out of using CRM requires training your sales team to use it.
 Using interactive training method is the best way to train.

-Taking sales success for granted
+Don’t take sales success for granted

 Your business is already aware how using CRM can help staff take control of their pipeline and focus on activities that lead to sales.
 These potential benefits help explain why analyst firm Gartner found total spending on CRM software reached $26.3bn in 2015, up 12.3 per cent from $23.4bn in 2014.